An Easy Guide to Website Security

 If you can modify the error messages on your website – try to keep them as simple as possible.
 You will want to avoid giving away the full error as this can be used by attackers to find vulnerabilities in your software or script.
 It’s best practice to keep the message short, sweet and user-friendly.
 “Something went wrong” along with some useful links to continue browsing your website should suffice.

-User Validation & Two Factor Authentication (2FA)
+User Validation & Two Factor Authentication (2FA) to Prevent SQL Injection

 Using Two Factor Authentication (2FA) is becoming more and more popular among the technology industry, social media and banking sites to confirm the users’ identity with a text message, email or time based token.